-- 1. Create a folder in your Music Technology folder on your flash drive. - 2.
-Launch Mixcraft 6.
-Give your project name the title of "YOUR NAME Beginning Middle End."
-In the Project Folder slot, hit the choose button and select the pathway to the file for your project.
-Then select Build Loop & Beat-Matched Music from the New Project screen.
+- 1. Create a folder in your Music Technology folder on your flash drive.
+Then, create a subfolder with your "LAST NAME FIRST NAME Beginning Middle End" - 2.
+Launch Mixcraft 10.
+Got to File -> Save As.
+Save your new project name the title of "LAST NAME FIRST NAME Beginning Middle End."
 It is a good idea to save your song every few minutes as you go through the project.
-You can do so easily by clicking the Save button (it has a picture of a floppy disk on it) or by selecting File > Save.
-You can also use the shortcut key combination Ctrl+S. - 3.
+You can do so easily by clicking the Save button or File->Save or Ctrl+S (it has a picture of a floppy disk on it) to overwrite your existing file or by selecting File > Save As to create a new file version. - 3.
 In the lower part of your screen, the Details section, select the Library tab.
 This is where you can access hundreds of loop from within Mixcraft. - 4.
-Look for some rhythmic loops first of all.
-Drums are always good to start with when creating music.
-On the right side of the loop Library screen, you'll see a drop-down option for Category.
-Select Instruments as your sort category and then select Drums in the panel below.
-You'll now see many different drum loops listed on the right in the Library.
-As you click on the play head (the blue triangle) beside any of these loops, they will download from the Internet (which is why you need an Internet connection when working in Mixcraft), and you will hear the loops play in your headphones.
+Look for some loops you like.
+On the left side of the Library screen, you'll see a drop-down option for Category.
+Select Song Kits as your sort category and then select a song kit or song style to explore.
+You'll now see many different loops listed on the right in the Library.
+As you click on the play head (the green triangle) beside any of these loops, they will download from the Internet (which is why you need an Internet connection when working in Mixcraft), and you will hear the loops play in your headphones.
 Audition any loops that have a length of 1, 2, or 4 in the #bars column.
 Keep auditioning until you find one you like for the beginning of your music. - 5.
 Click the yellow plus sign beside the name of the loop you chose, and the loop will appear in the first available track in the Sequencer window.
 If you see a dialog box that asks you whether you wish to switch the tempo of your song to the tempo of the loop you selected, click Yes, and your song will now follow the exact tempo (speed) of the loop you chose.